 - Petruzzi Leonardo, Campaniello Daniela, Speranza Barbara, Corbo MR, Sinigaglia Milena, Bevilacqua Antonio.
 Thermal Treatments for Fruit and Vegetable Juices and Beverages: A Literature Overview.
 Comprehensive Reviews in Food Science and Food (2016) 15(5). doi: 10.1111/1541-4337.12270

 - FDA (2017).
 CFR - Code of Federal Regulations Title 21.
 Part 146. https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/CFRSearch.cfm?fr=146.140

 - Koutchma Tatiana, Popović Vladimir, Ros‐Polski Valquiria, Popielarz Anthony.
 Effects of Ultraviolet Light and High‐Pressure Processing on Quality and Health‐Related Constituents of Fresh Juice Products.
 Comprehensive Reviews in Food Science and Food (2016) 15(5). doi: 10.1111/1541-4337.12214

 - CFR - Code of Federal Regulations Title 21.
 (2017).
 Part 101. https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/CFRSearch.cfm?fr=101.95

-Melinda Nelson is a Health Coach in training and Program Manager at Daily Juice Cafe.
+Melinda Nelson is a Certified Health Coach in training and Program Manager at Daily Juice Cafe.
 She is passionate about real food and authentic living.
-You can visit Melinda at our Far West location and follow her journey at RootedWarrior.com or on Instagram @rootedwarrior.
+You can visit Melinda at our Far West location and follow her journey at RootedWarrior.com, on Instagram @rootedwarrior, or on Facebook.